Earth–Moon problem: Bounds

 An example of a biplanar graph requiring 9 colors can be constructed as the join of a 6-vertex complete graph and a 5-vertex cycle graph.
 This means that these two subgraphs are connected by all possible edges from one subgraph to the other.
 The resulting graph has 11 vertices, and requires 6 colors for the complete subgraph and 3 colors for the cycle subgraph, giving 9 colors overall.
 This construction, by Thom Sulanke in 1974, disproved the conjecture of Ringel that 8 colors would always suffice.
 Subsequently, an infinite family of biplanar 9-critical graphs (minimal graphs that require nine colors) has been constructed.

 Despite a lack of further progress on the problem, in 2018 Ellen Gethner conjectured that the correct number of colors for this problem is 11.
 She suggests several candidates for 10-chromatic biplanar graphs, including the graph $C_7\boxtimes K_4$ obtained as the strong product of a cycle graph with a clique, and the graph obtained by removing any vertex from $C_5\boxtimes K_4$.
 These graphs can be shown to require 10 colors, because they have no independent set large enough to be the largest color class in a coloring with fewer colors.
 Additionally, they meet the bounds on the number of edges a biplanar graph can have.
 However, a representation of them as biplanar graphs (or Earth–Moon maps) remains elusive.
+In 2023, it was confirmed that $C_5\boxtimes K_4-v$ is not biplanar.